Do you want to get your blog into great shape for the new year? But not sure how?

 Processes help us to save time, maintain focus and give us the ability to scale.

 A good example is blog post promotion.
 I have a checklist that I run through whenever I publish a new post.
-Well, it’s more of an editing/promo hybrid checklist but so it includes everything I need to do before and after publishing a post.
+Well, it’s more of an editing/promo hybrid checklist so it includes everything I need to do before and after publishing a post.

-And here’s the thing: not everyone’s process will be the same.
+Not everyone’s process will be the same.
 It’s critical to identify what’s important to you and your blog.